 SECTION 4.
-PI 34.028 (4) is repealed and recreated to read:
+PI 34.028(4) is repealed and recreated to read:

-- (4) RENEWAL. (a) Subject to s.
-PI 34.039, a license issued under sub.
-(2) (a) or (c) may be renewed if the district administrator of the employing school district requests renewal and one of the following occurs during the term of the license: - 1.
-The license holder under sub.
-(2) (c) is enrolled in an approved program and successfully completed at least 6 semester credits or the equivalent in the program. - 2.
-The license holder under sub.
-(2) (a) or (c) who completed all of the coursework or its equivalent in the approved program attempted to complete all of the tests required for licensure. - 3.
-If the license holder under sub.
-(2) (a) or (c) does not meet the requirements under subd.
-1. or 2., the district administrator of the employing school district submits to the state superintendent a written plan that demonstrates, by clear and convincing evidence, that the license holder will complete all of the licensure requirements. - (b) A license under sub.
-(2) (d) may be renewed if the applicant continues to meet the requirements under sub.
-(2) (d) and has not yet become eligible for tier II licensure under s.
-PI 34.040. - (c) A license under sub.
-(2) (e) may be renewed if the applicant continues to meet the requirements under sub.
-(2) (e) and has not yet become eligible for tier II licensure under s.
-PI 34.040.
+(4) RENEWAL. (a) Subject to s.
+PI 34.039, a license issued under (a) or (c) may be renewed if the district administrator of the employing school district requests renewal and one of the following occurs during the term of the license:

+1. The license holder under (c) is enrolled in an approved program and successfully completed at least 6 semester credits or the equivalent in the program.

+2. If the license holder under par. (a) or (c) who completed all of the coursework or its equivalent in the approved program attempted to complete all of the tests required for licensure.

+3. If the license holder under par. (a) or (c) does not meet the requirements under subd.
+1. or 2., the district administrator of the employing school district submits to the state superintendent a written plan that demonstrates, by clear and convincing evidence, that the license holder will complete all of the licensure requirements.

+(b) A license under sub.
+(2) (d) may be renewed if the applicant continues to meet the requirements under (2) (d) and has not yet become eligible for tier II licensure under PI 34.040.

 SECTION 5.
-PI 34.040 (2) (intro.) is amended to read:

-PI 34.040 (2) ELIGIBILITY.
-The state superintendent may issue a tier II license under this section to an application applicant who meets one of the following:

-SECTION 6.
 PI 34.040 (2) (k) to (m) are created to read: